Sport Industry, Bachelor of Science in Education

-The world of sport and recreation is vibrant, diverse and compelling.
-Majoring in sport industry prepares students to thrive within it.
-On the field, on the sidelines or behind the scenes, sport industry majors are prepared for a lifetime of contribution to sport and recreation.
+The world of sports is vibrant, diverse and compelling.
+Ohio State’s sport industry major prepares you to thrive within it.
+As the 14th largest city in the United States, Columbus is centrally located to numerous opportunities to work in the field: seven collegiate athletic departments, 20 professional teams and many sports and recreation programs are all within a two-hour drive of the capital city.
+On the field, on the sidelines or behind the scenes, get prepared for a lifetime of contribution to sport and recreation.

 Sport industry prepares you for administrative, leadership and management positions in sports, or for graduate programs in sport management, sport humanities, sport law and related fields.